thecalamityjoe87/paperboy/README.md

 Some cool features of Paperboy:

-- Ships with curated sources like The Guardian, Reddit, BBC, and FOX News.
+- **Ships with curated sources** like The Guardian, Reddit, BBC, and FOX News.
-- Fetches articles through PaperboyAPI, a custom API that aggregates news from multiple sources and categories.
+- **Fetches articles through PaperboyAPI**, a custom API that aggregates news from multiple sources and categories.
-- Lets you build a custom feed by combining any sources and categories you want.
+- **Lets you build a custom feed** by combining any sources and categories you want.
-- Includes local news support, so you can see what’s happening near you.
+- **Includes local news support**, so you can see what’s happening near you.

 ### --Warning--
 This app is very much so in an alpha state.
 It will definitely eat your dogs and throw your kittens outside.
 It's functional, but it's still very much so a WIP.